AlexanderLasson/LegalLite/README.md

 ## Contributing

 We welcome contributions to enhance and expand LegaLite.
 Whether you're a developer, legal expert, or user with valuable feedback, your input is valuable.
-Please check our [Contribution Guidelines](CONTRIBUTING.md) for more details.

-## License

-LegaLite is licensed under the [MIT License](LICENSE), ensuring flexibility for both personal and commercial use.

 Feel free to explore LegaLite, simplify your Terms of Service analysis, and contribute to building a more transparent online environment!
 If you have any questions or feedback, don't hesitate to open an issue or reach out to us.